 Title Work Psychology

 Period 1

 Code PSY4021

 ECTS credits 5

 Organisational unit Work and Social Psychology

 Coordinator Ute Hülsheger

 Descriptions This course focuses on people at work in organisations.
-It will provide answers to questions as 'Why do people work?', 'How do people work?' or 'How does work affect worker health and well-being?'.
-These questions will be addressed by discussing theories of work behaviour, job satisfaction, commitment, work and health, or work-life balance.
-Using this knowledge it will be discussed how jobs can (or should) be changed, to optimise individual performance and the well-being of the job incumbent.
-At the end of this course students should be able to provide answers to questions as: What are the consequences of unemployment?
-Does job satisfaction increase performance or does performance cause more job satisfaction?
+It will provide answers to questions as 'Why do people work?'
+But also 'How do people work?'
+These questions will be addressed by discussing theories of work behaviour, and also of job satisfaction, commitment, work and health, the influence of technology on work, and so on.
+Using the knowledge it will also be discussed how jobs can (or should) be changed, to optimise individual performance and the well-being of the job incumbent.
+Furthermore, theories regarding emotional aspects of work will be discussed.
+At the end of this course you should be able to provide answers to questions as: Does job satisfaction increase performance?
+Does increased performance cause more job satisfaction?
 How can health and well-being be fostered in organizations?

-Goals Knowledge of: Psychological meaning of work, job attitudes, job design, health and well-being, emotional labour, work-life balance.
+Goals Knowledge of: Psychological meaning of work, job commitment, job design, health and well-being, consequences of technology, changes in work.

-Instruction language EN .
+Instruction language EN

 Prerequisites

-Recommended literature Various articles and book chapters (E-reader).
+Recommended literature Various articles and book chapters (E-reader)

 Teaching methods Lecture(s) PBL

-Assessment methods Attendance Written exam
+Assessment methods Written exam

 Key words work behaviour, job design, job satisfaction, emotional labour

-Practical training with PSY4021 Work Psychology
+Practical training with PSY 4021 Work Psychology = PSY4121 Practical training: Job Analysis